ailina-aniwan/xai-adversarial-patches/README.md

 # AIPI 590 - XAI - Adversarial Patches - *Jellyfish*

-This repository contains the Colab/Jupyter notebook and helper files used to create a physical adversarial patch that causes a pretrained ResNet34 (ImageNet) classifier to predict a chosen target class ("jellyfish").
-The goal is to produce a printable sticker that reliably induces the target prediction on diverse backgrounds and photographed scenes.
+This repository provides a Colab notebook and supporting files for creating a physical adversarial patch that induces a pretrained ResNet34 (ImageNet) classifier to predict the chosen target label (“jellyfish”).
+The patch is optimized with randomized geometric and photometric augmentations plus a total-variation regularizer so it remains effective when printed and applied to varied backgrounds or photographed scenes.

 ## Contents